CrackedPolishedBlackstoneBricksMC/voldeloom/README.md

   * Wait ok, so why does loom use dli then
   * Depends how shitty various IDE's run config interfaces are though
 * (if i wanna get really silly) Use Forge's secret access transformer command-line program instead of maintaining an access transformer parser
+* Pack200 parser for 1.6/1.7 `binpatches.pack.lzma` support
+  * Why'd they use pack200 when there aren't even any *classes* in the pack?
+Anyone's guess!!!
+  * Yes i tried commons-compress, it's broken
+  * Tbh I think the best way is to write some glue that uses the java8 pack200 parser, then write more glue that uses the gradle toolchains feature to call it if we're too new, or call it directly if we're old enough
+  * weeee

 # Differences between this toolchain and period-accurate Forge